A Categorical Perspective on Braid Representations: Classifications

 \subsubsection{Involutive Yang-Baxter Objects}

 In \cite[Theorem 4.8]{LechnerPennigWood} the objects in $\MoonFun(\Bcat,\Invol)$ are classified up to isomorphism, i.e. $\infty$-equivalence.
 They show that for each $N$, the isomorphism classes of $N^2\times N^2$ involutive Yang-Baxter objects are in 1-1 correspondence with pairs of Young diagrams with a total of $N$ boxes.
 The key point is that any such object corresponds to {a $\Sym$ representation as in \ref{de:Sym} (i.e. a functor $F:\Sym \rightarrow \Mat$)}.
 They also show that $YB(\Invol)$ is closed under both the $\boxplus$ and $\boxtimes$ operations.
+See also \cite{Davydov1998,Davydov2000} and paragraph \eqref{2eigs} for related results.